substring. We start by describing and demonstrating the

 Both arguments to the

-slice method can be negative integers, in which case they specify the number of elements from the end of the string at which to start or end.
+slice method can be negative integers, in which case they specify the number of characters from the end of the string at which to start or end the substring selection.
 The following example starts the substring selection four characters from the end of the string by passing

 var str = 'unbelievable'; var str4 = str.slice(-4); console.log(str4); // able